top of page

 Oct 13 min read

-The Hungry Poet: A Life in Food - A Ginsters BLT, a packet of Flame Grilled Steak McCoy’s and a Can of Coke
+The Hungry Poet: My Life in Food — A Ginsters BLT, a packet of Flame Grilled Steak McCoy’s and a Can of Coke

 Andrew Jamison